Council of State (Greece): History

 The Council was first founded in 1835 and it constituted an imitation of the French Conseil d'État.
 It had advisory competence with respect to the draft decrees and administrative jurisdiction, issuing irrevocable decisions.
 The Council was suppressed by the Constitution of 1844 (article 102).
 Following the deposing of King Otto in 1862, the National Assembly that was convened decided to re-establish the Council in order to "prepare and deliberate on law proposals".

 The new 1864 Constitution provided for a revision of this in the forthcoming parliamentary session, provided that a 3/4 majority voted against it.
 On 25 November 1865 a law was passed that abolished the Council of State again.

-Although the Constitution of 1911 provided for its re-establishment, it was not refounded until 1928 (Law 3713/1928 as it has been repeatedly revised), after the adoption of the Constitution of 1927 (articles 102-105).
+Although the Constitution of 1911 provided for its re-establishment, it was not refounded until 1928 (Law 3713/1928 as it has been repeatedly revised), after the adoption of the Constitution of 1927 (articles 102–105).
 Its first president, from 1928 until 1935, was Konstantinos Raktivan.
-Its jurisdiction and composition is now provided for in the Constitution of 1975/1985/2001 (article 95), the Law 170/1973 (as revised) and the Presidential Decree 18/1989.
+Its jurisdiction and composition is now provided for in article 95 of the present constitution, the Law 170/1973 (as revised) and the Presidential Decree 18/1989.